sagarparmar881/real-time-indian-license-plate-recognition-with-jetson-nano/README.md

-# Real-Time License Plate Recognition with Jetson Nano
+# Real-Time Indian License Plate Recognition with Jetson Nano
 ## _For Indian License Plates_

 This repository is of a project named real-time indian license plate detection and recognition system.
 The source code of the repository implemented on Jetson Nano reached 40 FPS.